The Department of Water Resources has established a programme called the National Implementation Plan for Safe and Secure Community Drinking Water.

 Develop an improvement plan for your water supply

 A DWSSP will help you think about what contaminants might get into the source or during distribution to households or storage.
 It will also help you think about what you can do to prevent, reduce or remove the contamination.
+It Will also help you think about and adapt to Climate Change.
 Sometimes these are simple routine tasks that the community can do, like putting lids on storage tanks and building a fence around a well.
 Other improvements are more technical and require assistance.

 Here is a link to the template for preparing a DWSSP.
 Community Drinking Water Safety & Security Plan (DWSSP) Participant’s Guide